 In the past, Andrew was the inaugural Speiser Fellow at the Center for Study of Responsive Law, and before law school Andrew researched, wrote, and organized campaigns on policy issues for many nonprofit groups, including the Center for Digital Democracy, the Center for Justice & Democracy, Essential Information, and others.

 Andrew is also a critically acclaimed songwriter and producer who from time to time records under the name Fulton Lights.
-He lives with his wife, Nicole, and their dog, Leonard, in Baltimore.
+He lives with his wife, Nicole, their daughter, Abrielle, and their dog, Leonard, in Baltimore.

 Email: andrew.goldman [at] keionline.org